rails/website/_posts/2024-05-17-this-week-in-rails.markdown

 User.touch_all(:updated_at)
 ```

-then ActiveRecord would not resolve `updated_at` to its alias correctly and result to a query that updates the same column twice.
+then ActiveRecord would not resolve `updated_at` to its alias correctly and resulted to a query that updates the same column twice.
 This PR fixes the behavior to correctly resolve the alias.

 [Support duration in ActiveSupport::XmlMini ](https://github.com/rails/rails/pull/51651)

-Before this change `ActiveSupport::XmlMini` could not handle duration type in XML, which is one of primitive data type.
+Before this change `ActiveSupport::XmlMini` could not handle duration type in XML, which is one of the primitive data type.
 This PR adds support for duration type using `ActiveSupport::Duration`.

 [Support touch_all in batches](https://github.com/rails/rails/pull/51785)
 This change adds support for `touch_all` in batches.
 This is similarly supported for update_all/delete_all/etc)